 “And the bowling?”

 “Probably the way he grabbed his right arm or maybe he moved it around awkwardly.
 At his age and this time of year, you really have two options, softball or bowling.
-I’m sure he got excited when he heard you say bowling which gave it away.”
+I’m sure his eyes started to get wide or something when he heard you say ‘bowling’ which gave it away.”

 I smiled.
 “It sounds like you have this entire racket figured out, then.
 So why have you come here today?”